peymosiec01/movie_genre_classification/README.md

 The model demonstrates reasonable performance given the complexity of the task and the imbalance in class distribution.
 Further improvements could be explored through the use of more advanced models, additional feature engineering, and hyperparameter optimization.

-**Conclusion:**
+## Conclusion:

-This project showcases a machine learning solution for movie genre classification, offering insights into the diverse categorization of films.
+This project showcases a Linear SVC model solution for movie genre classification, offering insights into the diverse categorization of films.
 By leveraging natural language processing techniques and classification algorithms, the model provides a foundation for genre prediction based on textual information.

-**Note:**
-For optimal performance, ensure that the necessary dependencies such as scikit-learn, spaCy, and pandas are installed.
-Additionally, the dataset files (`train_data.txt` and `test_data.txt`) should be provided for training and evaluation.
+## Acknowledgements

+- The SMS Spam Collection dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/hijest/genre-classification-dataset-imdb).
+- Libraries used: NumPy, pandas, scikit-learn, spaCy, seaborn, Matplotlib, imbalanced-learn.